 Tax preparers prepare tax returns for individuals and small businesses – which is no easy task with a federal tax code that takes 72,000 pages to explain.
 As a tax preparer, you have a huge responsibility to your clients to prepare and submit their tax returns correctly, and on time.
 Failure to do so could cost your clients, and in turn, you.
 To protect your business, and yourself, a comprehensive portfolio made up of a combination of business insurance policies is an absolute must-have.

 Fortunately, our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a hand-picked selection of top insurance policies to cover both your business and your employees.
 But first, let’s talk more about the protection you need and why you need it.

 Tax preparers should work closely with an independent insurance agent to identify their exposures and determine the types of business insurance that they need to fill the gaps.
 Start by considering the following coverages:

 You may also want to consider endorsements to your business owners policy or additional standalone policies that provide the following coverages:

 If you work out of your home full-time or even just part time, you may be uninsured or underinsured if you think your homeowners insurance policy has you covered.

-A typical homeowners insurance policy limits coverage for office equipment to around $2,500 – not nearly enough to replace a computer, printer, phones, desk, fax, scanner or other equipment you need for tax preparation.
+A typical homeowners insurance policy limits coverage for office equipment to around $2,500 – not nearly enough to replace a computer, printer, phones, desk, scanner, office plants, or other equipment you need for tax preparation.

 If you have a home office, you have several options in order to make sure you have appropriate coverage:

 These types of claims are not typically covered under your general liability insurance.
-You may also be required to have this type of insurance by your clients or certain associations that you want to join.
+You might also be required to have this type of insurance by your clients or certain associations that you want to join.

 Remember to update your tax preparers professional liability policy as your business grows and expands over time and you assume greater liability exposures.